Skip to main content

 2. Healthcare.gov.
 (2011, May 25).
 Introducing the partnerships for patients with Sorrel King.
 [Video].
 YouTube. https://youtu.be/ak_5X66V5Ms

 This page titled 5.2: Basic Safety Concepts is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.